 Of course the distributor is empty – with the onslaught of kids waiting to leave outside it would have been surprising if the bathroom was as well stocked as usual.

-The toilets are out of paper too, and disgusting… Taïga gets a roll of paper in the last one and hurries back out again.
+The toilets are out of paper too, and not very clean.
+Taïga gets a roll of paper in the last one and hurries back out again.

-Miss Holden reads out the lists, directing the groups to the two buses.
-Taïga, Jenn and Leann hugs and jumps around with joy over being in the same group.
+Miss Hasdeu reads out the lists, directing the groups to the two buses.
+Taïga, Jenn and Leann hug and jump around with joy over being in the same group.
 Mitchell is with them too, and even if he’d love to hug the girls he doesn’t consider it very manly.
 He grabs their backpacks and helps the monitors load them.

 Toma greets them as they board their bus, ‘I’m Toma Balcescu.
-It seems I’m your Camp Counselor!’
+I’m your Camp Counselor.’

 ‘Easter Camp, here we come!’

-The two buses filled with laughing, singing, screaming and puking kids take off towards the shores of the Black Sea…
+The two buses, filled with laughing, singing, screaming and puking kids, take off towards the shores of Lacul Rosu – the Red Lake.

-Three hours later, they’ve arrived at the fjord where they are supposed to camp during the coming week.
+Five hours later, after driving through the breathtaking Bicazului Gorges – the most spectacular road pass in Romania, they finally arrive at the lake where they are supposed to camp during the coming week.
 The excited children troop out and start running all over the place while the monitors try to call for attention and help with unloading the buses.
 Taïga’s group is directed to a spot by the shore with the chairs they are carrying.

 ‘Do you think we’ll go swimming?’